Keen to adopt a gluten-free diet? Then you may want some expert tips on gluten-free shopping.

 - Crackers: brown rice varieties free of gluten ingredients.

-+ Cross contamination of gluten free foods can occur during the manufacturing process when these foods come into contact with foods that contain gluten.
-For example, if the same equipment is used to make a variety of snack foods some gluten free items may become contaminated.
+- Cross contamination of gluten-free foods can occur during the manufacturing process when these foods come into contact with foods that contain gluten.
+For example, if the same equipment is used to make a variety of snack foods some gluten-free items get contaminated.
 Food labels often include a ‘may contain gluten’ statement if this is the case.

-If I’m Intolerant To Gluten Could I Also Be Intolerant To Dairy?
+Intolerant To Gluten?
+You Could Also Be Intolerant To Dairy